Toyota will give away thousands of patents for its hydrogen fuel-cell cars to encourage other automakers into the new industry.

-Patent fights are usually pretty boring.
-But recently disputes have been anything but dull.
+Patents in general are usually pretty boring.
+But recently, they've been anything but dull.

 A patent is an invention, process, device or method that is deemed useful and new.
 The patent protection stops others from copying the products in the United States.
 A copyright is an original expression, idea, book, film, photo or other work.
 Slogans, phrases and trade names are protected by trademarks.
 Now that we know the ground rules, here are 10 things you probably didn't know about patents.